chrisvoo/my-music/packages/scanner/README.md

 # Scanner

 This is a command-line app which scans a list of paths and does bulk upserts into MongoDB of all paths and metadata relative to the MP3 files found.
 This means that if you change the metadata of a file, its data will be updated, but since the matching key is the file path, if you change its location, it will be duplicated.
 A future todo is a watchdog on music directories to updated the db once such events occur.
 The app uses the Java high-level concurrency API, more specifically with the [ForkJoin framework](https://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html).

+## Caveats

-**NOTE**: be sure to put your music files on an SSD, otherwise your HDD will defeat the forkjoin strategy, worsening the overall performance compared to a sequential scan.
-If you don't have any SSD, just set a threshold higher than the total number of files you want to scan to use a sequential scan strategy.
-[Read more in my blog](https://codepuzzling.tumblr.com/post/190842496592/parsing-music-files-in-parallel) about performance.
+Be sure to set `scanner.multithreaded` property to `false` if your music files are stored on an hard disk, otherwise it will defeat the forkjoin strategy, worsening the overall performance compared to a sequential scan (see the comparison table below), on the other hand, set it to `true` if your files are stored on an SSD.
 The tests on my Windows machine with 8GB RAM and AMD Ryzen 2400G (4 cores, 8 logical processors) are the following:

 |  |Files   |      multithreaded      |  single-threaded |